Dorukante/DataChallangeGroup14_Assignment2/README.md

 # Data Challange - Assignment 2 [Group14]

 A reinforcement learning framework for training and evaluating DQN and PPO agents in a continuous 2D environment with obstacles and goals.
-The project supports both headless and GUI-based training/evaluation, and provides detailed metrics and results output.
+The project supports both headless and GUI-based training/evaluation, with an enhanced visualization system for better debugging and monitoring.

 ---